Mastering Audio avec MasteringBOX

 As a rule, when it comes to the best microphone for vocals we tend to gravitate towards our reliable condenser microphones.
 Rode NT1-A, Neumann U87, and so on.
 They offer us character, colour and sensitivity that you just won’t get from a dynamic microphone.
 However, if we’re going to record rap vocals, do we really want sensitivity?

 If you’re looking for some more useful examples of dynamic microphones, I recommend checking out the RE20 or the SM7B.
-Both offer much higher quality and capture a very full bodied sound.
+Both offer much higher quality and capture a very full-bodied sound.

 This isn’t to say that condensers won’t work when you want to record rap vocals.
-Not every MC is going to give you that full on performance and sometimes you’ll need to capture a more delicate act.
+Not every MC is going to give you that full-on performance, and sometimes you’ll need to capture a more delicate act.
 The best plan is to see how people perform in pre-production and make an informed decision on the microphone type you’ll need to use.

 TL;DR